Meet our amazing board of Trustees.

 Julianna works with both the EY UK&I and Financial Services leadership teams to lead on the strategic direction for pensions and, in 2018, spearheaded the launch of the new financial wellness proposition for all EY staff in the UK.

 Julianna is passionate about racial and social equality and the need to create a level playing field where all young people can succeed and achieve their full potential.

 Maria is from Telford, near Wolverhampton and is currently an Associate Technology Consultant.

 She also tutors GCSE Maths and has taken up a voluntary role as a School Governor.
 Maria is working on a start-up app called Navigate Up.

-Maria is our Youth Advisory Board Co-Vice Chair and Young Trustee, you can find out more about her and our YAB here.
+Maria is our Youth Advisory Board Co-Chair and Young Trustee, you can find out more about her and our YAB here.

 Mark is a former EY Partner, who retired from the firm in 2018, to focus on a portfolio career.
 He has a long-held belief that business should be an agent for long-term economic development and social change.
 He is a Director of Truestone, a Social Impact Fund, focused on building SME businesses in West Africa.
 He works with Renewable Energy developers in Southern Africa and is also a board advisor and investor in a number of early and scale-up stage technology companies in the UK, through his own company, Muntjac Ventures.

 As a mentor to a number of young people who have recently entered the workplace for the first time, he is a strong advocate for firms embracing diversity and creating equal opportunity for uniquely talented individuals, regardless of background.